 An appropriation is an authority to spend money from the Consolidated Fund.
-At present, a Minister receives an appropriation from either the annual Appropriation Act or as a special appropriation, authorised by statute.
-The GSF Bill proposes a third mechanism for permitting expenditure of money from the Consolidated Fund, the concept of a 'deemed appropriation'.
-Regulations made under the GSF Bill will define what constitutes 'deemed appropriation money', however it has been conceived as a way for GSF agencies to have an authority to spend money that may not be factored into the existing appropriation framework, including certain types of own source revenue and donations.
+Historically, a Minister received an appropriation from the Annual Appropriation Act or as a special appropriation, authorised by statute.
+The GSF Act introduced a third mechanism for permitting expenditure of money from the Consolidated Fund, the concept of a deemed appropriation.
+Regulations made under the GSF Act will define what constitutes deemed appropriation money, however it has been conceived as a way for GSF agencies to have an authority to spend money that may not be factored into the existing appropriation framework, including certain types of own source revenue and donations.

 The Special Deposits Account (SDA) is separate from the Consolidated Fund and consists of accounts of money authorised by legislation to be deposited therein.
 There are two types of ledger accounts within the SDA, known as a statutory SDA and a working account.
-The GSF Bill may reform the process for obtaining and authorising a working account by regulation to ensure a more efficient and effective practice.
+The GSF Act will, through the regulations, reform the process for obtaining and authorising a working account to ensure a more efficient and effective practice.